• Skip to primary navigation

 • egg whites—I bake with large eggs, so each egg white weighs 30 grams (approximately) and it takes about 4 eggs to get to the weight needed (or darn close!).
 If you bake with smaller eggs, you will need to crack open more eggs to get to the weight of egg whites to make this recipe

-• Almond—replace the ground pistachio with ground almond or almond flour for an almond version.
-You can also enhance the almond flavour with a few drops of almond extract (remember it's potent and a little goes a long way!)
+• Almond—replace the ground pistachio with ground almond or almond flour for the classic almond version.
+You can also enhance the almond flavour with a few drops of almond extract (remember it's potent: a little goes a long way!)

 • Coconut—replace the ground pistachio with the same weight of coconut.
 You will have to grind it in a food processor to avoid textural issues.

-• Egg whites—you can either crack eggs and separate the whites to use in this recipe or use boxed pasteurized egg whites, which will work great in this recipe.
+• Egg whites—you can either crack eggs and separate out the whites for this recipe or use boxed pasteurized egg whites, which will work great.

 How to peel pistachios